thecamels/zabbix/README.md

 ======
 Script and templates for Zabbix 2.2.x. and 2.4.x

-- In /bin you will find Bash/Perl/PHP scripts used by some User Parameters (need to be installed on agent)
+- In bin you will find Bash/Perl/PHP scripts used by some User Parameters (need to be installed on agent)
+- In sudoers.d you can find settings for sudo
 - In Templates there are XML files ready to import using Zabbix GUI
-- In zabbix_agentd.conf.d there are custom User Parameters (need to be installed on agent)
+- In zabbix_agentd.conf.d there are custom UserParameter (need to be installed on agent)

 Templates was tested on Red Hat 5.x, 6.x and CentOS 5.x, 6.x.
 Common UserParameter were added to ```zabbix_agentd.conf.d/linux.conf``` file.
 Please add it to your own Zabbix Agent installation.
-Sometimes you need to use SUDO for UserParameter.
+Sometimes you need to use ```sudo``` for ```UserParameter```.
 All rules are in file ```sudoers.d/zabbix```.

 Please let us know if you have any questions or concerns.